rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ### Step 8.5 : Review and Submit

-The contents displayed in **Review Deployment** page is `Deplyment Manifest`.
+The contents displayed in **Review Deployment** page is `Deployment Manifest`.
 You may copy the contents and share with others so your teammates can deploy your module, for example.

 > [!WARNING]
-> Deplyment Manifest contains credential to your ACR.
+> Deployment Manifest contains credential to your ACR.

 Review the settings and click **Submit**